NeokingdomDAO/dapp/README.md

 You can run e2e tests with Playwright in two different ways.
 In both case remember to start the local server with `pnpm dev`.

+The first time you should run `pnpm e2e:init` before running e2e tests.
+After that you can use one of the following options:

 - With the CLI (faster): `pnpm e2e`
 - With the UI (easier to debug): `pnpm e2e:ui`